Raghav1909/ylytic-internship/README.md

     cd ylytic-internship
     ```

-2. Install Pipenv if you don't have it:
+2. Install pipenv if you don't have it:

     ```bash
     pip install pipenv